Business Continuity Initiatives

 Business continuity phase

-• Establishing alternative measures for business continuity
+• Switching to alternative measures for business continuity

 • Activities for business recovery